WHERE: Avondale Middle School, 1445 W Auburn Rd, Rochester Hills, MI 48309, USA

 Course Details:

-Beginner: The beginner uphill and downhill will take place near parking lot F and not require much riding or walking to get the course.
+The beginner uphill and downhill will take place near parking lot F and not require much riding or walking to get the course.

-WHERE: Bloomer Park, Hilltop Shelter, 42.677290, -83.105750
+WHERE: Bloomer Park, Hilltop Shelter (42.677290, -83.105750)

 Required Safety Gear: Shoes, knee pads, gloves and/or wrist guards, and helmet.
 Riders must wear their race number clearly visible on their chest and on their back so that it is visible during the race and as the rider crosses the finish line.